 Confusion with the iPhone SE Plus?

-On the one hand, Apple has already introduced an entry-level iPhone - the iPhone SE 2020.
-On the other hand, Wedbush is really alone with this forecast.
-There are indications that Apple wants to introduce another entry-level iPhone in 2021, but this has nothing to do with the iPhone 12 generation.
-According to various reports and some leaks, Cupertino could submit a Plus version (5.5-inch) of the iPhone SE 2020.
+Firstly, Apple has already introduced an entry-level iPhone – the iPhone SE 2020.
+Secondly, Wedbush is truly alone with this forecast.
+While there are indications that Apple plans to introduce another entry-level iPhone in 2021, this one has nothing to do with the iPhone 12 generation.
+According to various reports and some leaks, Cupertino could follow up with a Plus version (5.5-inch) of the iPhone SE 2020.
 Another indication why Wedbush could be wrong is the price forecast.
-The "cheaper" iPhone 12 with 4G is said to cost around 800 US dollars.
-This would make it more expensive than the two cheaper iPhone 12 models (5.4 and 6.1 inches / alleged starting prices: 649 and 749 US dollars), which presumably support 5G.
-On the whole, the Wedbush forecast causes a lot of confusion.
-There are also no statements that could support the whole thing.
+The "cheaper" iPhone 12 with 4G is expected to cost around $800.
+This would make it more expensive than the two cheaper iPhone 12 models (5.4- and 6.1-inch / alleged starting prices: $649 and $749), which presumably support 5G.
+Overall, Wedbush's forecast is causing a lot of confusion.
+There are no statements to support this either.
 Therefore, this forecast should only be noted but not taken seriously.
 (Image: svetapple.sk)